dimitri-nicolo/calico/master/getting-started/kubernetes/index.md

 watch kubectl get tigerastatus
 ```

-When it shows all components with status `Available`, proceed to the next section.
+When all components show a status of `Available`, proceed to the next section.

 #### Secure {{site.prodname}} with network policy

-To secure the components which make up {{site.prodname}}, install the following set of network policies.
+To secure {{site.prodname}} component communications, install the following set of network policies.

 ```
 kubectl create -f {{site.url}}/master/manifests/tigera-policies.yaml